Tobin's q: Marris's v, Kaldor's repurposing of v, and Tobin's q

-Kaldor's theory of v is comprehensive and provides an equilibrium determination of the variable based on macroeconomic theory that was missing in most other discussions.
-But today it is largely neglected and the focus is placed on Tobin's later contribution - hence the fact that the variable is known as Tobin's q and not Kaldor's v.
+Kaldor's macroeconomic use of Marris's microeconomic v is highly creative and provides an equilibrium determination of the variable based on macroeconomic theory that was missing in most other discussions.
+But the work of both Marris and Kaldor is little known today which, combined with Kaldor's failure to credit Marris as the source of his v and Tobin's unawareness in 1970 of the work of either Marris or Kaldor has caused the variable now to be known as Tobin's q rather than as Marris's v.

 Cassel's q

 In September 1996, at a lunch at the European Bank for Reconstruction and Development (EBRD), attended by Tobin, Mark Cutis of the EBRD and Brian Reading and Gabriel Stein of Lombard Street Research Ltd, Tobin mentioned that "in common with most American economists, [he] did not read anything in a foreign language] and that "in common with most post-War economists [he] did not read anything published before World War II".
 He was therefore greatly embarrassed when he discovered that in the 1920s, the Swedish economist Gustav Cassel, had introduced a ratio between a physical asset's market value and its replacement value, which he called 'q'.
-Cassel's q thus antedates both Kaldor's and Tobin's by a number of decades.
+Cassel's q thus antedates both Marris's and Tobin's by a number of decades.